-This story was submitted to Project Voice.
+This story is published at Project Voice.

 I was nineteen and dating a guy for about three months who I shouldn’t have been dating, so I broke up with him.
 Weeks after I had broken it off I missed my period.